radiantearth/stac-spec/catalog-spec/catalog-best-practices.md

 search](https://developers.google.com/search/docs/data-types/dataset)), [DCAT](https://www.w3.org/TR/vocab-dcat/)
 and [microformats](http://microformats.org/wiki/about).
 STAC aims to work with with as many as possible.
 Thusfar it has not seemed to make sense to include any of them directly in the core STAC standard.
-They are all more intended to be a part of the HTML pages that search engines crawl, so the logical place to do the integration is by leveraging [STAC Browser](https://github.com/radiantearth/stac-browser/).
-It tries to implement as many as possible, with more on the roadmap.
+They are all more intended to be a part of the HTML pages that search engines crawl, so the logical place to do the integration is by leveraging a tool that generates HTML from STAC like [STAC Browser](https://github.com/radiantearth/stac-browser/).
+STAC Browser has implemented a [mapping to schema.org](https://github.com/radiantearth/stac-spec/issues/378) fields using JSON-LD, but the exact output is still being refined.
+It is on the roadmap to add in more mapping and do more testing of search engines crawling the HTML pages.
-So anyone wanting to push forward those integrations is encouraged to help out on STAC Browser, or make another open source STAC -> HTML transformation tool.

 #### Deploying STAC Browser & stac.cloud